pderichs/kalkulator/README.md

 ## TODO List

+- BUG: More tests for if
-- REFA: Design: Function contexts are always calling extract_params, then execute_functions_and_extract_list_results
+- REFA: Design: Function contexts are always calling extract_params_from_list, then execute_functions_and_extract_list_results
 - FEAT: Mulitiple cell selection
 - FEAT: Make cell reference and cell_range update when dragging a cell downwards or to the right (also add fixed references, like $ function)
 - FEAT: defun (with newly added lambda support, this should be doable now)